Skrill: Early history (2001 to 2015)

-Skrill was originally founded in 2001 in the United Kingdom as Moneybookers, a digital wallet provider.
-By 2007 it had become established as one of the top three e-payment solution providers in Europe when it was purchased by Investcorp in March of that year.
-In August 2010, Skrill blocked the account operated by WikiLeaks as a donation collection account, citing the organisation's addition to Australian blacklists and American watchlists.
+Skrill, formerly known as Moneybookers, was founded in 2001 in the United Kingdom as a digital wallet provider.
+By 2007, it had become established as one of the top three e-payment solution providers in Europe when it was purchased by Investcorp in March of that year.
+In August 2010, Skrill blocked an account operated by WikiLeaks as a donation collection account, citing the organisation's addition to Australian blacklists and American watchlists.
 In September 2011, Moneybookers announced that they would rebrand their service as Skrill, completing the rebrand in 2013.
 As Skrill, they completed the acquisition of Austrian-based prepaid payment method paysafecard in February 2013, before being acquired by CVC Capital Partners for €600 million in August 2013.

+In 2009, Skrill, then known as Moneybookers, suffered a large security breach which exposed the data of almost 4.5 million customers.
+The breach was not discovered until October 2015 and included names, e-mail addresses, home addresses and IP addresses.

 Paysafe subsidiary (2015 onwards)

-In 2015, Skrill was acquired by Optimal Payments, the parent company of rival digital wallet Neteller, for €1.1 billion.
-During this period, Skrill Group announced in April 2015 that it had completed acquisition of Ukash, a UK-based competitor of paysafecard, which was merged during the same year.
+In 2015, Skrill was acquired by Optimal Payments, the parent company of rival digital wallet NETELLER, for €1.1 billion.
+During this period, Skrill Group announced in April 2015 that it had completed the acquisition of Ukash, a UK-based competitor of paysafecard, which was merged during the same year.
 In November 2015, Optimal Payments rebranded as Paysafe.

-In 2018, Skrill began to extend the amount of services offered to its customers, launching an international money transfer service in February 2018, and a crypto service in July 2018 allowing users to buy and trade cryptocurrencies.
-This was followed by the launch of Skrill's customer loyalty programme, KNECT, in November 2019 and the extension of the international money transfer service to US customers in June 2020.
+In 2018, Skrill began to extend the amount of services offered to its users, launching an international money transfer service in February 2018, and a crypto service in July 2018 allowing users to buy and trade cryptocurrencies.
+This was followed by the launch of Skrill's customer loyalty programme, KNECT, in November 2019 and the extension of the international money transfer service to US users in June 2020.